 Here's a bit of chemistry to start with; bear with me because it is not too difficult.

-Refining wheat by removing the fatty fraction and the bran, vitamins and protein has turned the staple of most people's diets into a high glycemic index food; it releases an insulin surge in the body causing the carbohydrate in white flour to be stored as fat.
+Refining wheat by removing the fatty fraction and the bran, vitamins and protein has turned the bread of most people's diets into a high glycemic index food; it releases an insulin surge in the body causing the glucose from the carbohydrate in white flour to be stored as fat.

-A sedentary lifestyle and stress too have been stirred into the health goulash; chronic illness has become the norm in western society, with 60% of adult Americans suffering from at least one disease such as high blood pressure, heart disease, diabetes or raised cholesterol, taking up 90% of the health care spend.
+A sedentary lifestyle and stress too have been stirred into the health goulash; chronic illness has become the norm in western society, with 60% of adult Americans suffering from at least one condition such as high blood-pressure, heart disease and diabetes, taking up 90% of the healthcare spend.

 Organic compounds consist in the main of hydrogen and carbon atoms.

-Thus we call them hydrocarbons; that's not so difficult, so far.
+Thus we call them hydrocarbons; that's not difficult, so far.

 In its saturated state, each carbon is linked to four other atoms by a single bond.

 They have, of course, a great many carbon atoms linked to even more hydrogens.

 The molecule below, for example, is linolenic acid.
-It's found in many seeds and nuts, and is what we call an essential fatty acid.
+It's found in many seeds and nuts, and is what we call an essential fat.
 You must have it in your diet, otherwise your brain and nerves will die; literally.

 It consists of a string of carbon atoms which are displayed in black, and the hydrogens in white, with a couple of oxygens in red thrown in.

 Hydrogenated foods have toxic byproducts that damage healthy nerves; trans fats are the very worst sort.

 If you're interested, linolenic acid comes in two forms, one is the famed Omega-3, called ALA, the other an Omega-6.
 You can read more about them at this fish oil page...

 "Organic chemistry is the science of carbon compounds.
 Biochemistry is the study of carbon compounds that crawl."

 - Mike Adams